+But is banning cell phones the way to go?
 After speaking with educators across North America, this is what we've learned:

 Pros of a cell phone ban

-Anyone distracted in class doesn’t just lose out on the content of the discussion, they create a sense of permission that opting out is OK, and, worse, a haze of second-hand distraction for their peers.
+"Anyone distracted in class doesn’t just lose out on the content of the discussion, they create a sense of permission that opting out is OK, and, worse, a haze of second-hand distraction for their peers."

-2. It minimizes the chance of cheating
+2. Banning cell phones minimizes the chance of cheating

-While banning cell phones won't prevent a determined cheater to successfully do so, it can certainly deter others from attempting to.
-In competitive academic environments where grades are weighed heavily and students are under pressure, a cell phone becomes a real crutch for many students.
+While banning cell phones won't prevent a determined cheater to successfully do so, it can certainly deter unlikelier individuals from trying to.
+In competitive academic environments where grades are weighed heavily and students are under serious pressure, a cell phone can become a go-to crutch in some situations.

-3. It improves student success
+3. It can improve student success